 History of POS

-In 2004 POS established a trading company (POS Enterprises) as a vehicle through which POS could operate on a trading basis, provide support to LPAs and carry forward the POS objectives.
+In 2004 POS established a trading company (POS Enterprises) as a vehicle through which POS could operate on a commercial basis, provide support to LPAs and carry forward our objectives.
 POS Enterprises now provides gift aided income to POS enabling it to undertake many more projects and activities during the year, many of which are free to members.

 The objectives for POS, as set out in the Memorandum of Association and Charity Objectives, are to advance the education of the public in planning law, planning policy and public sector planning practice and related services for the public benefit in particular, but not exclusively, by: